arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 ### In a Nutshell

 Attaching an external relay to the Arduino Nano Screw Terminal Adapter lets you control circuits that are powered separately.
-In this tutorial we will be using a relay module attached to the Arduino Nano Screw Terminal Adapter to control a pump, providing water for one of our plants from the Arduino IoT Cloud thanks to the functionality of the Arduino Nano RP2040.
+In this tutorial we will be using a relay module attached to the Arduino Nano Screw Terminal Adapter to control a pump, providing water for one of our plants from the Arduino IoT Cloud thanks to the functionality of the Arduino Nano RP2040 Connect.

 ### Components